amir-and-erica/blog/src/pages/how-the-official-voter-guide-is-written.md

 ---
 To many San Francisco residents, election season means a mailbox stuffed with election mailers.
 Among the glossy campaign ads, one of the only nonpartisan things residents will receive is the official voter guide sent out by City Hall, a booklet of digests, arguments, and definitions of wonky terms for the ballot initiatives.
 It's a valuable resource that aims to translate legalese into plain English, not unlike By The Bay.

 The Ballot Simplification Committee, a group of five, unpaid members, writes the digests that you receive.
-Last week, I attended the [public hearings](https://sfelections.sfgov.org/ballot-simplification-committee-information-%E2%80%93-november-6-2018-consolidated-general-election) for the writing of the five SF ballot measures to understand the nuances of their word choice, and to see what the process is like.
+Earlier this month, I attended the [public hearings](https://sfelections.sfgov.org/ballot-simplification-committee-information-%E2%80%93-november-6-2018-consolidated-general-election) for the writing of the five SF ballot measures to understand the nuances of their word choice, and to see what the process is like.
 Here's what I found.

 ## Its members are nominated